My research on Mei Mei’s Street Kitchen began as such:

 My roommate: Knee-slaps enthusiastically, “Oh my god that’s the best food truck EVER!”

 Their new restaurant will sing the same tune.
-They will do everything in house, Mei explained, down to butchering their own pigs.
-This allows for a more affordable product since they’ll do all of the labor themselves, and also allows them to be more creative and resourceful, using every bit of the pig for any concoction that pops into their heads that day.
+They will do everything in-house, Mei explained, down to butchering their own pigs.
+This allows for a more affordable product since they’ll do all of the labor themselves.
+It also allows the team to be more creative and resourceful, using every bit of the pig for any concoction that pops into their heads that day.